ChrstphrHll/npc_gen/students/Asralyn Rhangyl.md

 ---
 ### Description
 - 5th year Elf Ranger in Fiesn
-- curly strawberry blond hair that's put up in a large bun, Pale Blue eyes, and Brown skin
+- short curly lighter blonde hair that's messy, Pale Blue eyes, and Brown skin
 - Is Magnanimous and Quiet, and has Effectiveness as their ideal

 ### Organizations